Chuo-ku Tourism Association Official Blog

 P1260224.JPG P1260226.JPG

-It is well-known that the original road vote, which is the starting point of the Japanese road network, is located in Nihonbashi.
+It is famous that there is a road ticket in Nihonbashi, which is the "starting point" of the Japanese road network.

-The "starting point" of the height of mountains and land nationwide was also here in Chuo-ku.
+The "starting point" of the height of mountains and land nationwide was also here in Chuo Ward.

-Photographed from the passage between the main building and the new building of Muromachi Koji Mitsukoshi
+Photographed from the passage of Muromachikoji Mitsukoshi Main Building and the new building

-The exhibition was held at the 7th floor gallery of the Nihonbashi Mitsukoshi New Building until January 31st.
+The exhibition was held until January 31 at the gallery on the 7th floor of Nihonbashi Mitsukoshi New Building.

-From Satsuma ware Momoyama to the present day, after seeing the "Hisetsukan Exhibition", I saw it from the passages of the main building and the new building.
+From Satsuma ware Momoyama to the present day, I saw it from the passages of the main building and the new building after seeing "Sinjukan Exhibition"

 I felt the atmosphere of Edo somehow in the scenery of "Muromachi Koji".
-How about it?
+How is it?

 CIMG7479.jpg

-I feel like the atmosphere of the streets of Edo, drawn using perspective.
+I feel like the atmosphere of the town of Edo drawn using perspective.

 Hamacho Riverside Street promenade

-promenade is located on the south side of Nishizume River in Ryogokubashi.
+promenade is located on the south side of Nishizume Bridge.

-The Sumida River Terrace is already used by everyone, but a new promenade on the bank leading to Hamacho Park has been created.
-However, there are still some places under construction.
+Sumida River Terrace has already been used, but a new promenade on the bank leading to Hamacho Park has been created.
+However, some work is still under construction.

 Hamatyougasi 002.JPG